Credit card debt doesn’t have to be a long-term drain on your personal finances in 2022.

 Step 2: Download a Financial Calculator and Take Inventory

-Before we can develop a plan to eliminate debt, we must first understand it.
+Before you can develop a plan to eliminate debt, you must first understand it.
 Gather all of your latest credit card statements and take inventory of your debts and interest rates.

 Clark recommends downloading a free financial calculator on your cell phone (like this one).
 Capital One also has an easy-to-use credit card payoff calculator available for free on its website.
 This tool will help you understand the effort it will take to eliminate the debt.